April 9, 2014

 What is CHUM?

-CHUM is a zero-equity housing cooperative serving the community near the University of Maryland in College Park, Maryland.
+CHUM is a zero-equity housing cooperative serving the community near the University of Maryland in College Park, just outside Washington DC.
 We have an open membership policy, meaning all members of the community willing to contribute to the cooperative in certain specified ways are welcome.
 Additionally, CHUM believes cooperating with non-members and improving the vitality of the College Park community is very important.
 We host weekly community potlucks open to all of College Park.
 Finally, many CHUM members are vegetarian or vegan, promoters of social justice, and environmentally conscious.

 Why should College Park have a zero-equity housing co-op?